mnbnkr/duelyst.gg-improvements/card-text/edited-converted/card_list_part_3_converted.md

 text:     Deal 4 damage to an enemy minion.

 name:     Mesmerize
 text:     Teleport an enemy one space.
-It's movement is reduced by one until the end of its owner's turn.
+Its movement is reduced by one until the end of its owner's turn.

 name:     Shivers
 text:     **Flying**